Raising children, Supporting families, Transforming lives.

 Poverty in this region

 Life is very difficult for families who are struggling in Latin America, as they often don’t have access to healthy food, stable housing, quality education and job opportunities.
 There is little social welfare in these countries, which means children can easily fall through the gaps.
 Poverty can lead to families breaking down and children being abandoned, abused or orphaned.

-We strive to keep struggling families together by providing access to medical care, food and education.
+We strive to prevent families from breaking down by providing access to medical care, healthy food and education.
 We provide social services that Government departments cannot or will not provide to vulnerable children and families.

 When a child is unable to live with their biological family, our social workers and the court system within the country investigates the case.

 When it’s in the best interest of the child, we provide a loving family for life in one of our homes.
 We try to keep siblings together, as this helps the children maintain a sense of family, security and belonging.
 We also encourage contact with biological family members, as every child has a right to know their biological family and understand their story.
 If family reintegration becomes possible, we provide ongoing support through our OneFamily programme.